supposedly/wordledoodle/README.md

 Starting with a sorted dictionary of words that are all the same length...
 1. Concatenate the words together with an arbitrary out-of-alphabet delimiter, then construct a huge suffix array out of the resulting string.
 2. Go through the suffix array linearly and group the indices together based on each one's position within a word.
-   (Since our words are all the same length, and the concatenation delimter adds 1 to that length, we can do this by just grouping the indices by `index % (1 + wordLength)`)
+   (Since our words are all the same length, and the concatenation delimiter adds 1 to that length, we can just group the indices by `index % (1 + wordLength)`)
    Since the original suffix array was sorted lexicographically, these suffix subarrays will be sorted too.
 3. When a row of green states (letters that are `Right`), yellow states (letters that are `Elsewhere`), and/or black states (letters that are `Wrong`) needs to be solved for: